aspindle/Addi-c-tion_Prohibition/README.md

 # Addi(c)tion_Prohibition

 ## Ads
     What is the original function of an advertisement?
-Is it like a movie trailer in that it serves multiple purposes?
+Is it like a movie trailer, serves multiple purposes?

 ## Addition
     100 + 200 = 300